-The project site is located adjacent to Logan Avenue and 26th Street, where vehicular traffic is the dominant noise source.
-Existing ambient noise levels range between 56.8 dB(A) L{eq} and 61.6 dB(A) L{eq} during peak traffic hours.
-The proposed project would be exposed to noise levels potentially exceeding the exterior noise compatibility thresholds for residential uses.
-Per the General Plan, multiple unit and mixed-use residential developments are conditionally compatible up to 75 dBA CNEL when there are existing residential uses in areas affected primarily by vehicle traffic noise.
-To ensure that interior noise levels in residences and hotel rooms does not exceed the 45 dBA CNEL standard, noise reducing measures would be used.
+The project site is located adjacent to 41st Street and Polk Avenue with I-15 approximately 290 feet away, where vehicular traffic is the dominant noise source.
+Existing ambient noise levels range between 55.2 dB(A) L{eq} and 63.6 dB(A) L{eq} during peak traffic hours.
+The proposed project would be exposed to noise levels potentially exceeding the exterior noise compatibility thresholds for institutional uses.
+To ensure that interior noise levels does not exceed the 45 dBA CNEL standard, noise reducing measures would be used.
 These include dual-pane windows with Sound Transmission Class (STC) rating of at least 30, exterior walls would be constructed with a wall system with a STC rating of at least 40, solid core exterior doors with weather stripping and threshold seals.
-Additionally, prior to issuance of occupancy, an exterior to interior acoustical report would be required to ensure the interior noise levels are below 45 dBA CNEL.
 These noise reducing measures would be a condition of the permit to ensure interior noise levels would be below 45 dBA CNEL.
 Therefore, impacts would be less than significant.